syndicatefx/notebook/README.md

 Make sure to download all your notes if you intend on clearing your browsers storage, or if you are re-installing your browser for some reason.

 I built this tool for my personal usage, it does the the job of keeping text i write or copy/paste into it for future reference while browsing online.
 It is not meant to be a full blown texteditor or document creator with thousands of features and settings.
 Enjoy!

+I built this tool for my personal usage, it does the the job of keeping text i write or copy/paste into it for future reference while browsing online.
+It is not meant to be a full blown texteditor or document creator with thousands of features and settings.

+Enjoy!